Opioid Lawsuit Attorneys

 The Lanier Law Firm's Results

-The Lanier Law Firm is currently involved in several multi-district and state litigations where we seek to hold all members of the drug supply chain accountable for the devastating costs of their actions.
+The Lanier Law Firm’s pharmaceutical litigation attorneys are currently involved in several multi-district and state litigations where we seek to hold all members of the drug supply chain accountable for the devastating costs of their actions.

 Settlement Against Drug Distributors and Manufacturers in Ohio